Can you get social assistance? | Our Services | KelaSkip to content

 Reducing the basic amount for a student

-Financial aid for students and general housing allowance are the primary benefits for a full-time student.
-If you cannot get either of those benefits, you will have to earn a living in some other way, such as paid employment.
-If you are unable to support yourself in any of these ways and you apply for social assistance, we may have to reduce your basic amount.
-However, the reduction will not be made if you are a student under 18.
+Financial aid for students, the student housing supplement and a student loan are usually the primary benefits for a full-time student.
+If you cannot get any of those benefits, you will have to earn a living in some other way, such as paid employment.
+Working for at least 30 hours a week is considered to give you enough income to support yourself.

-Before applying for social assistance from Kela, find out if you have the right to any of the primary benefits for self-employed persons.
-Such primary benefits include start-up grants for newly self-employed persons and unemployment benefits for those who are self-employed on a part-time basis.
-Read about unemployment benefits for self-employed persons.
-Further information is available from the TE Services (tyomarkkinatori.fi).
+Before you apply for social assistance (toimeentulotuki) from Kela, check if you have the right to any of the primary benefits (ensisijaiset tuet) for self-employed persons.
+Such primary benefits include start-up grants for newly self-employed persons and unemployment benefits (työttömyystuki) for those who are self-employed on a part-time basis.

 You can receive social assistance for some of the client fees for housing services, provided that they are not waived or reduced by your wellbeing services county.